Good health is a Gift.

 "Personal data" means any information relating to an identified or identifiable natural person.
 In particular, this includes your name, birthday, address, telephone number, email address and IP address.

 "Anonymization/pseudonymization" data is considered "anonymous" if no personal connection to the person/user can be established.
-In contrast, "pseudonymized" data is data from which a personal reference or personally identifiable information is replaced by one or more identifiers or pseudonyms, but which can generally be re-identified by the identifier key.
+In contrast,"pseudonymised" data is data from which a personal reference or personally identifiable information is replaced by one or more identifiers or pseudonyms, but which can generally be re-identified by the identifier key.

-"Partner" includes all healthcare and service providers within the healthcare sector who participate in the monitoring services.
+"Partner" includes all service providers and service providers within the healthcare sector who participate in the monitoring services.

 "myoncare Portal" is Oncare's myoncare web portal, which is intended for professional use by portal users and serves as an interface between portal users and app users.

 "myoncare PWA" is a website that looks and has the functionality of a mobile app.
-PWAs (progressive web applications) are built in such a way that they take advantage of the native functions of mobile devices without the user needing an app store.
+PWAs are built in such a way that they take advantage of the native functions of mobile devices without the user needing an app store.
 The goal of PWAs is to combine the difference between apps and the traditional web by bringing the benefits of native mobile apps into the browser.
 The PWA is based on the technology of "React Native for Web".
 "React Native for Web" is an open-source software for progressive web app applications.
 To use the myoncare PWA, patients need a computer or smartphone and an active internet connection.
 There is no need to download an app.
-Some of the myoncare app services cannot be used within the myoncare PWA.

 "Telemonitoring Services" include all services linked to digital patient monitoring that myon.clinic and its partners offer within the monitoring system in addition to the retrieval of health data.